Support for Sea Grant

 HOW TO VOICE YOUR CONCERN FOR THE NATIONAL SEA GRANT PROGRAM AND THE NEW JERSEY SEA GRANT CONSORTIUM

-I have recently learned that the President’s FY 2017 Security Supplemental would cut the National Sea Grant College Program (Sea Grant) by $30 million.
-With the year already in progress, this would effectively close down the program as soon as this budget is passed, including all Sea Grant supported programs in New Jersey.
-Even more troubling, this is in addition to the Administration’s proposal to zero out and terminate the Sea Grant program in the FY 2018 budget.
-As one of your constituents, and as a beneficiary of the New Jersey Sea Grant Program, I respectfully urge you to support the continuation of the Sea Grant Program by rejecting both the FY2017 and FY 2018 proposed budgets.
+I have recently learned that the President’s FY 2018 would terminate the National Sea Grant College Program (Sea Grant).
+As one of your constituents, and as a beneficiary of the New Jersey Sea Grant Program, I respectfully urge you to reject this proposal and support the continuation of the Sea Grant Program.

 (At this point, please consider writing about the program from your own personal standpoint, or delete this section before sending your message.
 You may want to talk about your experience with New Jersey Sea Grant, how you have benefitted from the program, how the state benefits from the program, how your institution, community, or students have benefitted, etc. You may also use, delete, or modify the text to follow as you see fit.)